 Applying to the Divinity School

 We welcome your application to the Divinity School.
-Below we offer some general guidance; please read further for more specific information.
-Still need guidance?
-Email us at firstname.lastname@example.org.
+Email us with questions or concerns at firstname.lastname@example.org.

 How do I access the Divinity School’s admissions application?

 All of the Divinity School’s degree program applications are accessible exclusively online.
 We do not accept paper applications.

 The Divinity School does not require GRE scores for admission to any of our programs.
 Applicants may elect to submit GRE scores with their application.
 Submitted scores will be considered with all other application materials.

 What are the minimum score requirements for the TOEFL and IELTS?

 The Divinity School adheres to minimum language requirements of the University of Chicago.